jonnonz1/nz-statute-book/acts/public/1991/child-support-act-1991.md

     (e) Who is under 19 years of age; and
     (f) who is not living with another person in a marriage, civil union or de facto relationship
   - **Gross married rate of community wage**
-  - **Gross married rate of invalid's benefit** , in relation to any child support year, means the rate (as specified in paragraph (f) of Schedule 6 to the Social Security Act 1964 and before any diminution based on income) of invalid's benefit in force on the 1st day of January in the immediately preceding child support year, increased by the total amount of income tax deductions that would be required to make the rate a gross, rather than a net rate (as determined in accordance with section NC 6(1D) of the Income Tax Act 2004)
+  - **Gross married rate of invalid's benefit** , in relation to any child support year, means the rate (as specified in paragraph (f) of Schedule 6 to the Social Security Act 1964 and before any diminution based on income) of invalid's benefit in force on the 1st day of January in the immediately preceding child support year, increased by the total amount of income tax deductions that would be required to make the rate a gross, rather than a net rate (as determined in accordance with section RD 11(3) of the Income Tax Act 2007)
-  - **gross married rate of unemployment benefit** , in relation to any child support year, means the rate specified in clause (1)(e) of Schedule 9 of the Social Security Act 1964 and before any diminution based on income, in force on 1 January in the immediately preceding child support year, increased by the total amount of income tax deductions that would be required to make the rate a gross, rather than a net, rate (as determined in accordance with section NC 6(1D) of the Income Tax Act 2004).
+  - **gross married rate of unemployment benefit** , in relation to any child support year, means the rate specified in clause (1)(e) of Schedule 9 of the Social Security Act 1964 and before any diminution based on income, in force on 1 January in the immediately preceding child support year, increased by the total amount of income tax deductions that would be required to make the rate a gross, rather than a net, rate (as determined in accordance with section RD 11(3) of the Income Tax Act 2007).
-  - **Gross single rate of invalid's benefit** , in relation to any child support year, means the rate (as specified in paragraph (b) of Schedule 6 to the Social Security Act 1964 and before any diminution based on income) of invalid's benefit in force on the 1st day of January in the immediately preceding child support year, increased by the total amount of income tax deductions that would be required to make the rate a gross, rather than a net rate (as determined in accordance with section NC 6(1D) of the Income Tax Act 2004).
+  - **Gross single rate of invalid's benefit** , in relation to any child support year, means the rate (as specified in paragraph (b) of Schedule 6 to the Social Security Act 1964 and before any diminution based on income) of invalid's benefit in force on the 1st day of January in the immediately preceding child support year, increased by the total amount of income tax deductions that would be required to make the rate a gross, rather than a net rate (as determined in accordance with section RD 11(3) of the Income Tax Act 2007).

 ### 31 Changes of circumstances that determine amount of living allowance
 (1) Where, at any time during any child support year,—the change shall be deemed not to have occurred until the day on which the person notifies the Commissioner thereof.